wp-plugins/easy-translator-lite/readme.txt

 == Upgrade Notice ==

-= 2.13 =
+= 3.00 =

-Proper session initialization.
+Major upgrade with blog page translation as well as Google translate to seed plugin translation.

 == Screenshots ==